-Nearly all households who are behind on their bills paid their bills until they faced a financial catastrophe: unemployment, illness, disability, divorce, or succumbed to some of the daily exhortations in their mailbox to borrow and on TV to buy on credit.
-During recessions even more consumers fall behind because they are laid off by an employer.
+Nearly all families who are behind on their bills paid until they faced a financial catastrophe.
 Recognizing this, federal and many states’ laws require that financially distressed consumers not be abused, deceived, lose their privacy, or be treated unfairly.
 Many resources exist to help consumers understand their rights or find an attorney.

 Policy Briefs, Reports & Press Releases